By Dr. Jim Dahle, WCI Founder

 - Work part-time during the year

-- Join the military or other organizations who will pay for school
+- Join the military or another organization that will pay for school

 - They can take out loans